jduanen/3MFBTLE/README.md

 ## Hardware

 N.B.
 As of 2022, there is (at least one) new revision of the PCB.
 It is marked something like this: 94V-0 MT-JF2.
 Almost all of the components (as well as the PCB and antenna) have changed.
-It was to be expected given that the Omron pressure/temperature sensor seems to have been discontinued.
+It was to be expected given that the Nordic BTLE processor and the Omron pressure/temperature sensor seems to have been discontinued.

 ### Housing